basecamp/bc3-api/sections/messages.md

 * `GET /buckets/1/message_boards/3/messages.json` will return a [paginated list][2] of active messages in the Basecamp with an ID of `1` and the message board with ID of `3`.

-To get the message board ID for a Basecamp, see the [Get message boards](#get-message-boards) endpoint.
+To get the message board ID for a Basecamp, see the [Get message boards][3] endpoint.

 ``` json
 [